evandisoft/RedOnion/Kerbalua/README.md

 print("Done!")
 ```

-A Lua script being ran in the editor/repl will have to return control to KSP at various points in order to allow KSP to execute its code.
+A Lua script being executed in the editor/repl will have to return control to KSP at various points in order to allow KSP to execute its code.
 You can voluntarily temporarily yield control back to KSP by calling coroutine.yield().
 This will also effectively make the script wait a short time, so it can be used as a crude timing mechanism.
 If you do not call coroutine.yield() within a certain amount of time, your script will be automatically yielded, and then later automatically resumed at the point where it was automatically yielded.

 This script is a script that waits a short time, and then explodes 5 random parts.
 It can be a fun piloting challenge because
 it can make your ship very difficult to recover from.
 A video demonstration of my poor piloting skills being put to the test by this script is [here](https://www.youtube.com/watch?v=xzAghlB2NLw)